About the Security in LiquidFiles

 - The web server used is Nginx (Please see: http://nginx.org/en/security_advisories.html for security advisories related to Nginx).
 Nginx is built with security in mind from the start and any security advisory since 2009 has been related to the Windows porting of nginx and therefore not applicable to the LiquidFiles appliance.

-- Nginx has been configured to only accept strong SSL connections.
-While this could potentially go as low as 3DES (168 bits), normal traffic with modern browsers will use AES 256 bit encryption.
+- Nginx has been configured to only accept strong TLS connections with only Strong Encryption Algorithms enabled.
+Normal traffic will use AES 256 bit encryption.

 Web Application Framework